gaecan04/krusty-club/AP-protocol(2).md

       c. **If the packet is not to be dropped**:
       - Send the packet to `next_hop` using the appropriate channel.

+6. If in any of the cases in which we found an error, the Packet was an Ack, Nack or FloodResponse, it'll be sent back to the destination through the Simulation Controller.

 ### Step-by-Step Example